Skip to main content

 What is Tyenne?

-Tyenne (tocilizumab-aazg) is an injectable interleukin-6 (IL-6) receptor antagonist that may be used to treat:
+Tyenne is an injectable interleukin-6 (IL-6) receptor antagonist that may be used to treat:

-Tyenne works by targeting and binding to a protein that is associated with inflammation called interleukin-6 (IL-6), inhibiting signaling through both soluble and membrane-bound IL-6 receptors.
-This proinflammatory cytokine is produced by a variety of immune system cells including T- and B-cells, lymphocytes, monocytes, and fibroblasts.
+Tyenne works by targeting and binding to a protein associated with inflammation called interleukin-6 (IL-6), inhibiting signaling through both soluble and membrane-bound IL-6 receptors.
+This proinflammatory cytokine is produced by several immune system cells, including T- and B-cells, lymphocytes, monocytes, and fibroblasts.
 It is also locally produced by synovial and endothelial cells in joints, contributing to inflammatory conditions such as rheumatoid arthritis.

-Before you start treatment with Tyenne, your doctor may perform tests to make sure you do not have tuberculosis or other infections.
-While using Tyenne, you may need frequent medical tests to monitor your blood counts, cholesterol, and liver function.
+Before you start treatment with Tyenne, your doctor may perform tests to make sure you do not have tuberculosis or other infections (except if you have COVID-19).
+While using this medication, you may need frequent medical tests to monitor your blood counts, cholesterol, and liver function.

 Ensure your vaccinations are up to date before starting treatment with Tyenne.
 Do not receive a "live" vaccine during treatment because you may develop a serious infection or the vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster ( shingles), and nasal flu (influenza) vaccine.

-It is not known if Tyenne is safe and effective in children with PJIA or SJIA under 2 years of age or in children with conditions other than PJIA or SJIA.
+It is not known if Tyenne is safe and effective in children with PJIA, SJIA, or CRS under 2 years of age or in children with conditions other than PJIA, SJIA, or CRS.

 Before taking

-Do not take Tyenne if you have had an allergic reaction to tocilizumab, or any of the inactive ingredients in the injection.
+Do not take Tyenne if you have had an allergic reaction to tocilizumab, Tyenne, or any inactive ingredients in the injection.

 Before you receive Tyenne, tell your healthcare provider about all of your medical conditions, including if you: